mmokarian/ProductService/README.md

 <ul>
 <li>Run or debug the app with the <b>Starter</b> main class at the Controller package </li>
 <li>Install application: <b>mvn clean install</b></li>
+<li><b>Please Note:</b> By starting the application the in-memory database will be pre-populated by some data.
+Hence you can make your sample calls </li>

 </ul>
 <h2>Sample Requests</h2>
 <ul>